Novgorod case: 2008

 The hearing in the Supreme Court of the Russian Federation was scheduled on July 30 to discuss the motion about the closing of the process for public.
 However, the motion was dismissed.
 According to the Article 236 of the Code of Criminal Procedure, a court's decision in the preliminary hearings cannot be stricken down.
-Despite the fact that the Constitutional Court of the Russian Federation previously overturned this prohibition in several cases as infringement on the constitutional rights, the similar cases were not heard in the Constitutional Court before.
+Despite the fact that the Constitutional Court of the Russian Federation previously overturned this prohibition in several cases as infringement on the constitutional rights, similar cases were not heard in the Constitutional Court before.